davidc6/cs-knowledge/notes/os/process.md

 MMU (memory management unit) translates virtual addresses to physical addresses (using page lookup table).

+### System Call (syscall)

+A system call transfers control into the OS while raising the hardware privilege level.
+Since user applications run in user mode (a mode where the restrictions
+are set by the hardware to what it can do).
+This means that an application cannot initiate an IO request to disk, send a packet over the wire etc.

+A special hardware instruction called trap usually provides a way to transfer control to a trap-handler (that is pre-specified) and raise privilege to kernel mode.
+From there the OS has the full control of the system's hardware.

+Once the OS is done with the request, it passes control back to the user via return-from-trap (a special instruction), which reverts back to user mode.
+This also passes control back to where the application left off.

 #### OSes

 - illumos - https://illumos.org/